 One of the best days out I’ve ever done, if not the best, is taking the boat across to Skomer Island to see the puffins.

-If you’d like to read more about my experience on Skomer Island, you can click on the link here.
+If you’d like to read more about my experience on Skomer Island, you can read my blog, See the Super Cute Puffins of Skomer Island, Wales.

 Manorbier

 One of the great coastal walks in Wales is at the village of Manorbier.
-Just across the road from the YHA is the car park, which has paths leading to the different tracks along the coast.
+The car park is just across the road from the YHA, and paths lead to the different tracks along the coast.
 You will definitely need to bring your camera to this part of Wales.

 Church Doors Cove

 From the car park, the first track leads to Church Doors Cove.
-It takes you to the 141 steps that go down to the cove.
+It leads to the 141 steps that descend to the cove.

-It’s a very rocky beach until you reach the sand, and it is only accessible at low tide.
-The rock formations are a great place to explore, and you can even access Skrinkle Haven Beach through an opening.
+Skrinkle Haven Beach is a very rocky beach until you reach the sand, and it is only accessible at low tide.
+The rock formations are a great place to explore, and you can even access Skrinkle Haven Beach through a rock opening.

 Lydstep Caverns

 I didn’t go all the way to the Caverns, but this coastline is a must-see.
-The path is steep in parts, with stairs, rocky and muddy, but well worth the effort.
+The path is steep in parts, with stairs, rocky and muddy, but it is well worth the effort.

-At low tide, there is a sandy beach in the cove and, once again, the only time you can explore the caves along this stretch of coast.
+At low tide, there is a sandy beach in the cove, and, once again, it is the only time you can explore the caves along this stretch of coast.

-Knowing the tide times and the weather is a must for this part of Wales if you truly want to see it at its best.
-It’s only 15 minutes to Tenby or Pembroke and a great place to get away from the crowds.
+Knowing the tide times and the weather is necessary for this part of Wales if you truly want to see it at its best.
+It’s only 15 minutes to Tenby or Pembroke and a great place to escape the crowds.

 Explore North Wales